-Notice: Please submit forms at least one month prior to the projected start of your research.
+Notice: The IRB Office will be closed until January 5 for Winter Break.
+No applications will be processed or reviewed during the break.
+Please submit forms at least one month prior to the projected start of your research.

 Research conducted by American University affiliates using human participants is overseen by American University's Institutional Review Board (IRB).
 Its purpose is to facilitate human subjects research and to ensure the rights and welfare of human subjects are protected during their participation.